-Nicole Moore is coordinator of the English Studies Program at UNSW Canberra.
-Her main research interest is Australian literature, combined with interdisciplinary research in cultural history and book history, with a special interest in censorship and comparative national frames.
-She is the author of The Censor's Library: Uncovering the Lost History of Australia's Banned Books (University of Queensland Press, 2012), which won the Walter McCrae Russell award from the Association for the Study of Australian Literature in 2013, and has been shortlisted for a Queensland Literary Award and for the Prime Minister's Literary Award in Australian History.
+Nicole Moore is an Australian Research Council Future Fellow in English studies at UNSW Canberra.
+Her main research interest is Australian literature, combined with interdisciplinary research in cultural history, gender and sexuality studies, and book history, with a special interest in censorship.
+She is the author of The Censor's Library: Uncovering the Lost History of Australia's Banned Books, which won the Walter McCrae Russell award from the Association for the Study of Australian Literature in 2013, and was shortlisted for a Queensland Literary Award and the Prime Minister's Literary Award in Australian History.

-She was a co-editor of the Macquarie PEN Anthology of Australian Literature (Allen and Unwin, 2009) for the period 1900-1950, and with Nicholas Birns and Sarah Shieff is co-editor of a volume on Australian and New Zealand Literatures currently being developed for the Modern Languages Association Options for Teaching series.
+She is a co-editor of the Macquarie PEN Anthology of Australian Literature (Allen and Unwin, 2009) and with Nicholas Birns and Sarah Shieff is co-editor of a volume on Australian and New Zealand Literatures for the Modern Languages Association Options for Teaching series in development for 2015.

 South by East: Australian Literature in the German Democratic Republic.
 Co-edited with Christina Spittel.
-London: Anthem Press, contracted for 2014.
+London: Anthem Press, forthcoming 2014.